thomaspoignant/go-feature-flag/website/docs/relay_proxy/deploy_relay_proxy.md

 via HTTP.
 This can be achieved by creating an API Gateway or an Application Load Balancer (ALB) and linking it to your Lambda function.

-By configuring your GO Feature Flag relay proxy to run as an AWS Lambda function, you can take advantage of the many benefits of serverless computing, including automatic scaling, reduced infrastructure costs, and simplified deployment and management.
+By configuring your GO Feature Flag relay proxy to run as an AWS Lambda function, you can take advantage of many benefits of serverless computing, including automatic scaling, reduced infrastructure costs, and simplified deployment and management.